Bankruptcy Exemptions & Consumer Proposals in Canada

-If you are struggling to manage your debt, get in touch with our team today and we can help you understand all the options available to you to get your finances back on track.
+If you are in a difficult financial situation and your credit rating is taking a hit, get in touch with our team today and we can help you understand all the options available to you to get your finances back on track.

 - Your trustee will work with creditors to set the terms of your proposal

 If the consumer proposal is deemed to be the best option for you, your trustee will review your financial situation in order to calculate how much you can reasonably afford to pay back.